InterruptAttach(), InterruptAttach_r()

 Follow the following guidelines when writing your handler:

 The handler function should return NULL or a pointer to a valid sigevent structure that the kernel delivers.
+The event doesn't need to be registered.
 These events are defined in <signal.h>.
 Consider the following when choosing the event type:

 Flags